 S50-5064/S55 5364: Gender, Physical Activity and Urban Development in Berlin, Germany (3 credits)

-This course will be held on-location in Berlin, Germany in January, 2020 (with preparatory sessions on-campus in November and December) and will be taught by Dr. Heather Cameron.
+This TPS course will be held on-location in Berlin, Germany May 19-30, 2020 (with preparatory sessions on-campus in the spring) and will be taught by Dr. Heather Cameron.

 To learn more about past courses, click here.